Medical Policy: 07.01.39

 - Severe traumatic injuries associated with pelvic ring fracture; OR

 - During multisegment spinal constructs (for example, correction of deformity in scoliosis or kyphosis surgery) extending to the ilium.

-The current evidence on sacroiliac joint fusion is insufficient to permit conclusions regarding the clinical effectiveness of the procedures, whether performed as an open or minimally invasive (percutaneous) surgical procedure, with or without bone grafts and other metal implant devices, for individuals who are unresponsive to or cannot tolerate other therapy for chronic low back pain due to sacroiliac joint syndrome and other pain-related sacroiliac conditions.
+The current evidence on sacroiliac joint fusion is insufficient to permit conclusions regarding the clinical effectiveness of the procedures, whether performed as an open or minimally invasive (percutaneous) surgical procedure, with or without bone grafts and other metal implant devices, for individuals who are unresponsive to or cannot tolerate other therapy for chronic low back pain due to sacroiliac joint syndrome, sacral insufficiency fractures, and other pain-related sacroiliac conditions.
+Assessment of the data is mixed and insufficient to support long-term efficacy and safety of open sacroiliac joint fusion for the treatment of chronic back pain, or to establish its effectiveness compared with more conservative alternatives.
 Prospective trials with standardized selection criteria are needed to identify the role of sacroiliac joint fusion procedures in the management of individuals with these conditions refractory to conservative management.

 Procedure Codes and Billing Guidelines:

 To report provider services, use appropriate CPT* codes, Modifiers, Alpha Numeric (HCPCS level 2) codes, Revenue codes, and/or diagnosis codes.

 27279 Arthrodesis, sacroiliac joint, percutaneous or minimally invasive (indirect visualization), with image guidance, includes obtaining bone graft when performed, and placement of transfixing device

 27280 Arthrodesis, open, sacroiliac joint, including obtaining bone graft, including instrumentation, when performed